 See different options and costs under the Program Details section.

 A 300 euro stipend will be available for student excursions in conjunction with the Centro Fiorenza.
 In the past, students have toured Rome, Chianti, the Carnival in Venice, the "Best of Tuscany," Verona, and Cinque Terre, to name a few of the most popular options.

 For your convenience, you can refer to the following documents to help you plan for your semester in Florence:

 Click here to read more...

-This is an interdiciplinary course combining history, fim, and literature.
+This is an interdiciplinary course combining communication, history, and politics.
 The course flyer is available in PDF form below (just click on the image to download):